envytools/envytools/hwdocs/fifo/puller.rst

 names for "wait until value == X" and "write X".

 There are two "versions" of the semaphore functionality.
-The "old-style" semaphores are implemented by NV1A:NVC0 cards.
-The "new-style" semaphores are supported by NV84+ cards.
+The "old-style" semaphores are implemented by NV1A:NVC0 GPUs.
+The "new-style" semaphores are supported by NV84+ GPUs.
 The differences are:

 Old-style semaphores